Smertig/banana/docs/api/tg/methods/unpin_chat_message.rst

    .. cpp:member:: optional_t<integer_t> message_id

-   Identifier of a message to unpin.
+   Identifier of the message to unpin.
+Required if business_connection_id is specified.
 If not specified, the most recent pinned message (by sending date) will be unpinned.

+   .. cpp:member:: optional_t<string_t> business_connection_id

+   Unique identifier of the business connection on behalf of which the message will be unpinned